arunoda/meteor-up-legacy/README.md

 #### Deploy Wait Time

-Meteor-Up checks for if the deployment is successful or not just after the deployment.
+Meteor Up checks for if the deployment is successful or not just after the deployment.
 By default, it will wait 10 seconds before the check.
 You can configure the wait time with `deployCheckWaitTime` option in the `mup.json`

 #### Multiple Deployment Targets